International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Thanks Andrea.
 Thank you, good morning Faiza.
 So yes, look at the raw materials part of your questions.
 And yes, we've had some limitations in raw material sourcing and logistics.
 And we activated our contingency plans very early to limit the disruption to our customers, right.
 And the disruptions were from material shortages because of government restriction of various sorts.
 As Andreas said earlier, Italy, Spain, India were three of them out there.

 I mean the part of your question – then you also talked about sustainability, right?
 Sustainability of Consumer Fragrance, we do believe this will continue to be robust, where consumer demand remains high in hygiene and disinfection.
-And if anyone has been to the store lately, it’s just hard to get those products right.
+And if anyone has been to the store lately, it's just hard to get those products right.
 But let me address one aspect, too.
-I mean that’s same profitability because of specifics and we got to fine right.
-Same profitability without [indiscernible] will be adversely impacted in Q2.
+I mean that's same profitability because of specifics and because of Fine, right?
+Scent profitability without – that will be adversely impacted in Q2.

-I cant get into spend or can I get into specifics, but based on our largest – what our largest fine fragrance customers are saying publicly, the category is declining double digits.
-So Id expect the same for IFF and our competitors.
+I can't get into spend or can I get into specifics, but based on our largest – what our largest fine fragrance customers are saying publicly, the category is declining double digits.
+So I'd expect the same for IFF and our competitors.
 And being that it is one of our highest margin categories, well above consolidated average and with these declines, margins will be down.
-Then you add in additional COVID cost that we’ve had in Q2, a full quarters worth, and that’s just another factor.
+Then you add in additional COVID cost that we've had in Q2, a full quarter's worth, and that's just another factor.

 Andreas Fibig

 So it all depends right now when the economy is opening up and the stores are open.
 And some of these products can be sold again to our all consumers.
-I think that’s what we all are waiting.
-And the big experiment is not so much China because its very small for this category as Rustom said.
+I think that's what we all are waiting.
+And the big experiment is not so much China because it's very small for this category as Rustom said.
 But what will happen now in Europe, you see Germany is basically open.
 And we will see next week France is opening again and then Spain and Italy and then we take it from there.
-So its a very volatile environment, but we are very well prepared for it.
+So it's a very volatile environment, but we are very well prepared for it.
 I hope it helps Faiza?

 Faiza Alwy